lentrekin1/CSGO-PFP-changer/README.md

 -press stop_key (default: "=") to stop the program

 ## info
-It works by constantly looking for button press or looking for csgo kill bar when you kill someone (uses red outline to detect when its your kill so dont disable that)
+It works by constantly looking for button press or looking for csgo kill bar when you kill someone (uses red outline to detect when its your kill so _don't_ disable that)

 It detects kills most of the time, but false positives (ie. when you get killed)